 Indifference is aptly illustrated by the recent statement by the United States State Department, which listed “Bringing Peace and Security to Syria” as one of its major achievements in 2015.
 Such statements underscore Samantha Power’s richly ironic contention that the battle to stop genocide has been frequently lost in the realm of domestic politics, a claim that appears to be reinforced by this Administration’s current inaction.

 Indifference demands a vigorous response from “We the People.”
-It is time for concerned Americans to join with Bipartisan efforts in Congress, the ACLJ, the Oxford Centre for the Study of Law & Public Policy, other non-governmental organizations and religious leaders from around the world to rouse Ambassador Power, Secretary of State, Kerry and the current Administration from their slumbering indifference so that the nation can take forceful action to stop the Islamic State from annihilating Christians and other religious minorities.
+It is time for concerned Americans to join with Bipartisan efforts in Congress, the ACLJ, the Centre for the Study of Law & Public Policy at Oxford, other non-governmental organizations and religious leaders from around the world to rouse Ambassador Power, Secretary of State, Kerry and the current Administration from their slumbering indifference so that the nation can take forceful action to stop the Islamic State from annihilating Christians and other religious minorities.
 Otherwise, genocide, the problem from hell, will flourish.

 The ACLJ will continue our work on Capitol Hill, in New York and Paris and around the world to raise awareness of the Islamic State’s reign of terror as we urge our government to take the lead to end genocide and eliminate indifference to the rape and murder of Christians and others so that the phrase “never again” becomes a reality.

 With your support, we're able to fight for Christians facing genocide & persecution worldwide.
 Have your tax-deductible gift doubled today.

 The world woke up on Tuesday to horrifying images and news out of Syria.
 Syrian government planes carried out chemical weapon attacks on its own civilians, killing at least 70 men, women, and children in Idlib.
 At least another 100 continue to be treated in hospitals.
 While the Syrian military...